“Whatever thing men call great, look for it in Joan of Arc, and there you will find it.” – Mark Twain

 Joan took 5,000 men and rode to Orléans.
 She had the king, the saints and the Good Lord on her side!
 She dressed as a bloke and cut her hair; it was more practical and it would protect her from unwelcome male advances.
 Joan is reported to have been a skilled military tactician and strategist, a charismatic leader.
 She mounted carefully planned raid after raid, and with blind faith worn like a suit of armour, she inspired the soldiers.
 Incredibly, they broke the siege in just a few days.

 More success followed.
 But during military action in Burgundy she was unhorsed and captured.
 This set in motion a woeful chain of events which would lead to her being sold by her Burgundian captors to the English who tried her as a heretic in a dodgy kangaroo court.
+She was tied to a stake and burned alive.

 Just 24 years after her death she was retried and declared an innocent martyr.
 Too late for poor Joan who, having fulfilled her Holy Mission, had just wanted to go home to her mum and dad in Domrémy.